Best CO2 Monitor for Brewery & Beverage (2024 update)

 When carbon dioxide levels reach excessive concentrations that pose a danger to humans, the first course of action is to evacuate the area.
 Once everyone has been safely evacuated, workers can seek to reduce the presence of carbon dioxide through two different means: the ring main or manual removal.

-Have There Been Any Serious Injuries as a Result of CO2 in a Brewery?
+Serious Injuries as a Result of CO2 in a Brewery?

 Yes, there have been.
 There have been deaths, even, as a result of carbon dioxide exposure in a brewery.
 Some examples include the following: